 Somehow José got in front of his brother and was immediately recognised by Oswaldo, who drew his pistol to deal with his quarry.
-At that moment Francisco came round the other side with his gun already drawn and, seeing the nated at the corner of Calle Regonir in the south of the city on 19 January, 1921.

-danger his brother was in, opened fire at point-blank range, hitting Oswaldo in the head.
+At that moment Francisco came round the other side with his gun already drawn and, seeing the danger his brother was in, opened fire at point-blank range, hitting Oswaldo in the head.